This topic contains answers to frequently asked questions.

 For info on currently supported services, please see our reference.

 If the service you would like to use is not currently supported, please check our GitHub issues to see if we already have plans to support it.
 If not, please open a new issue with your request.
-The Secretless Broker is also open to contributions from the community; please see our plugin reference for guidance on implementing new Listeners or Handlers (to enable the Secretless Broker to proxy connections to a new service).
+The Secretless Broker is also open to contributions from the community; please see our plugin reference for guidance on implementing new Service Connectors (to enable the Secretless Broker to proxy connections to a new service).